finos/FDC3/docs/fdc3-intro.md

 FDC3 provides an **open standard for interoperability** between applications on the financial desktop.

-This includes standardized verbs to invoke actions between applications (called "intents"), a standardized data format, a REST-based app directory standard, and standardized API operations.
+This includes standardized verbs to invoke actions between applications ("Intents"), a standardized data format ("Context Data"), a REST-based App Directory standard, and standardized API operations (a "Desktop Agent").

 ## Motivation

 FDC3 codifies standard patterns that application developers have been using for cross-application workflows between web and native applications in the financial industry.

 For more information, see [Why FDC3](why-fdc3).
 ## Specifications

-The standard currently consists of four complementary specifications:
+The Standard currently consists of four complementary specifications:

 - [API](api/spec)
 - [Intents](intents/spec)